Kitchen Tools: Buying Guide, Reviews, And Ratings

 Knife Block or Magnetic Strip — You need a place to store your knives.
 You can buy a nice knife block, just make sure you don't put wet knives in there or they can get moldy.
 Another option is a magnetic strip mounted to your wall.
 This makes them very handy, but a little easier to drop.

-Mezzaluna - This gizmo looks like another gadget to take up space in your drawer, but it is really handy.
+Alaskan Ulu — This gizmo looks like another gadget to take up space in your drawer, but it is really handy.
 Based on a prehistoric scraper design a curved sharp rock was the way our ancestors skinned game and cut food.
 A close descendant, the ulu, is still used by the Inuit in Alaska.
 My Mother bought us an ulu as a gift when she vacationed in Alaska.
 I use it often for mincing herbs.
 It is much easier to use for this task than a chef's knife.
 There are cutting boards sold that are concave for use with a mezzaluna, but I have never seen the need for them.
-The KitchenAid Mezzaluna is a good choice because it is the only one I have seen with a blade cover.

 Egg Slicer — You can cut hardboiled eggs by hand, but you can't do it as nicely and neatly as this inexpensive gizmo.
 It has wires that slice through the egg producing neat even uniform slices.
 I even use mine on mushrooms.

-Kitchen Shears - You want a good scissors for cutting a chicken apart, for snipping herbs, cutting pizza, butcher string, opening packages, and many other tasks.
+Kitchen Shears — You want a good scissors for cutting a chicken apart, for snipping herbs, cutting pizza, butcher string, opening packages, and many other tasks.
 Get sturdy stainless blades so you can cut through the ribs of chickens.
-The best models come apart at the hinge so they can go in the dishwasher.
-Try the Henckel Take Apart Kitchen Shears from a respected German knife maker or mu favorites, the OXO Good Grips Professional Poultry Shears (above).
+The best models come apart at the hinge so you can get them really clean and they can go in the dishwasher.
+Try the OXO Good Grips Spring-Loaded Poultry Shears shown here.

 Vegetable Peeler — ESSENTIAL — You want something with really sharp stainless blades that won't rust, and a swivel head.
 They're impossible to sharpen, so I just buy a cheap one every year or so.
 Some of the new ones have soft rubber ergonomic handles that take up way too much in the junk drawer.